4b5320/bghmc-pdf-export/README.md

 ## Important: The package used (Laravel-Snappy) does not work using **php artisan serve**.
 Please use a different local dev server

+## Warning: ProcessTimedOutException is not yet caught.
+Just reload the page

 ## Navigation
 To load a fake pdf containing paragraphs:
 ```sh